-Three Ways To Help Silence Your Inner Critic.
+Three Ways To Help Stop Negative Thinking and Silence Your Inner Critic.

 For decades I was plagued by a bully who beat me up at every chance he had.
 He didn’t live on my street or go to my school; he lived in my head.
 He harrassed me with negative thoughts and daily threw spitballs at my confidence.
 Later I would learn that many of us live with this constant distress.
 It’s called the “Inner Critic.”